alishdipani/Old_Website/_posts/2018-08-29-Neural-Style-Transfer-Audio.md

 # <ins>Future Work</ins>

-With the coming of new generative models like Generative Adverserial Networks the neural style transfer algorithm can be modified and can be used for better results.
+With the coming of new generative models like Generative Adversarial Networks the neural style transfer algorithm can be modified and can be used for better results.

 # <ins>Technology Overview</ins>

 Python 2.7 is used for implementation and the model is implemented using Deep Learning library PyTorch.
 Librosa is used for audio analysis.
-The model is executed on Intel® AI DevCloud which is 3x to 4x faster than the workstation being used, Intel® AI DevCloud runs the models and processes on high-performance and effecient Intel® Xeon® processors.
+The model is executed on Intel® AI DevCloud which is 3x to 4x faster than the workstation being used, Intel® AI DevCloud runs the models and processes on high-performance and efficient Intel® Xeon® processors.

 # <ins>References</ins>